Texas College of Osteopathic Medicine (TCOM)

 All incoming TCOM students need to complete HIPAA Training.
 HIPAA Training will be available for completion during the week of orientation.
 Instructions on how to complete this training will be communicated via email.

 All incoming TCOM students are required to complete CITI training prior to New Student Orientation.
 Be prepared to turn in your CITI training certificate of completion during New Student Orientation.
-Click here for more information regarding required trainings.
+Click HERE for more information regarding required trainings.
+Instructions for completing registering and completing the CITI Training is available by clicking here.

 CITI Training for Continuing Education: When you create a new account with CITI, one of the steps mentions Continuing Education (CE) credits.
 Unless you would like the CE credit, you need to check “NO” regarding CE.
 There is a charge for CE credit that you will be responsible for paying if you select “YES”.
 The required CITI Human Subjects Research Training course does not cost anything to students.

 As a new TCOM student, you are required to complete a criminal background check prior to New Student Orientation.
 You will receive an email that instructs you on how to complete the background check.
-Click here to view the email notification.
 Please do not attempt to complete the background check until you receive the email.

 If you need assistance locating your Student ID Number, please click here for instructions.